simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

     3. Save and close the file.
 The cron job is now installed and will run automatically.

     Note: Ensure that the user running the cron job has appropriate permissions to execute the SQL function on the DHIS2 database.
+5. **Overdue patient updated in legacy data**
+    - Function name: update_overdue_pending_call_for_existing_data_function
+    - To be run only ONCE to update the TEA value to "OVERDUE_PENDING_CALL" of current overdue patients in your system

 #### Benefits of This Approach